 Freese charged hard, made a barehanded grab and a strong throw to first to nip

-"Big turning point in the game,"
+"Big turning point in the game," Matheny said.

 RF Allen Craig knocked in

 two key insurance runs in the ninth inning after SS Rafael Furcal was walked

 intentionally to load the bases.
 Craig, who injured his left wrist in

 RHP Chris Carpenter, who

 has been out all season with a weak shoulder, will throw to hitters for the

 second time Monday in

 1B Lance Berkman, recovering from right knee surgery of last month, will meet up with the team Friday at the start of the next homestand.
 "He's not too far from seeing some baseball activity," GM John Mozeliak said.